citp/privacy-policy-historical/m/mi/mil/milfaholic.com.md

 Visitors who wish to access or change the information they provided to our Web site, should visit the Customer Service section of this site and contact us via Email.

 **HOW CAN YOU CONTACT THE WEB SITE OPERATOR?**
 Visitors who have any questions about this Privacy Policy, the practices of this site, or their interactions with this Web site, should visit the Customer Service section of this site and contact us via Email.

-Milfaholic.com - Find a hot milf in your city that is part of those mature wives that is horny and ready for sex.
-Locate a hot milf or feel a nude wife in your bed.
-You will be happy knowing that the hot MILF you have watched down the street has her husband telling you "fuck my wife".
-Yes its true that many mature ladies are also ready for fast sex action.
-We can say they are cheating wives but really they are just swingers that want to satisfy there hot desires.
-So start today and meet a real local horny milf!
-Create your free profile and start browsing thousands of lonely milfs & hookup for sex tonight!